 Decorative windows (side lights, windows in doors, half-circle windows, lead windows, transoms and other specialty glazing products) are allowed provided that the total glazing area of such decorative glazing does not exceed 15% of the total glazing surface area of the house.
-Canadian ENERGY STAR qualified certified windows meet or exceed these requirements.
+Canadian ENERGY STAR certified windows meet or exceed these requirements.

 5. Mechanical Systems

 5.1 Space Heating, Space Cooling and Water Heating Systems

 5.1.1 Fuel-Fired Space and Water Heating Appliances

 All natural gas-, propane- and oil-fired space and water heating appliances shall have either sealed direct-vent, induced-draft or forced-draft venting systems with electronic ignition and shall be independently vented.
 Induced-draft and forced-draft vented appliances shall be capable of positive shutdown in the case of venting system blockage.